6 Parent Communication Tips for New Teachers

 We must however realize that in some cases a parent may not have access to internet and therefore if email is our preference, we may need to look at other options such as phone, in-person or letter.
 As well, your school might have access to a translator that can help you communicate effectively with parents.

 I recently learned about Google Voice, and setting up this separate phone line has been a total game changer!
 Check out why I love it so much HERE.

 2. Resist checking your email on the weekend

 This is a mistake I made continually during my first year of teaching.
 I would open my email on the weekend only to find a message from a parent.
 I would feel this sudden urgency to reply.
 I was not good at setting boundaries.

-Here’s the thing, the second I responded, the parent knew that I checked my email on the weekend, or evenings, and this created a pattern of late or weekend emails.
+Here’s the thing: the second I responded, the parent knew that I checked my email on weekends or evenings, and this created a pattern of late or weekend emails.
 As well, the parent expected a quick response in the future.

 Set an away message on your email, so that parents know you are out of the “office” and will respond on Monday, or when you get back from break.
 If you are using a phone line such as Google Voice, set up "do not disturb" hours.

 No need to feel guilty about this.
 The weekend and after work are YOUR hours.
 And self-care is so important.

 When opening email or text messages (if using Google Voice) at the start of the week, there may be multiple parent emails.
 I suggest sending a quick acknowledgement response if the message is not urgent.
 I may say something like, “I have received your email.
 I will get back to you within 24 hours" (or after school, etc.).